anilvmware/tanzu-app-engine/workshop/content/exercises/04-kpack-rebase-image.md

 Upgrading the Operating System (OS) on all running machines has traditionally been an operational challenge that may take some organizations weeks or even months to complete.

-This is one area where kpack shines.
+This is an area where kpack really shines.

 Cloud Native Buildpacks allow you to swap out the OS layers of an image in seconds (or miliseconds).